Miaosheng1/EVolSplat/README.md

 ## :chart_with_upwards_trend: Evaluation & Checkpoint
 We provide the pretrained model trained on `KITTI-360` and `Waymo` and you can download the pre-trained models from  [here](https://xdimlab.github.io/EVolSplat/).

-Place the downloaded checkpoints in `checkpoint` folder in order to test it later.
+Place the downloaded checkpoints in `checkpoints` folder in order to test it later.

 ### Feed-forward Inference
 Replace `$PATH_TO_YOUR_DATASET$` with your data path.